arwystli/latlonform/README.md

 If you want to use grunt you will need to have that installed globally, the cd into the project and type "npm install", this will install the modules mentioned in package.json Alternately you can just pilfer the project for useful bits such as the javascript files that manage the form.

+Formalize has been included, see http://formalize.io.
+Marvellous stuff IMHO.